SEN and Disabilities

 Old Stratford is committed to ensuring extra provision for all of its pupils including those with Special Educational Needs and Disabilities (SEND).
 We pride ourselves on meeting the needs of all pupils either academically, socially or emotionally.
 We ensure the delivery of varied provision to cater for the needs of pupils whatever their barriers to learning.

-Pupils accessing extra provision in school, will be added to the school's provision mapping system but may not necessarily be identified as having SEN or added to the SEN register.
+Pupils accessing extra provision in school will be added to the school's provision mapping system but may not necessarily be identified as having SEN or added to the SEN register.
 Provision is closely monitored and targeted specifically to the needs of the group or individual.
 Progress is reviewed by the Class Teacher.
 Any concerns will always be discussed with parents and carers and they will be kept informed of their child's progress.

 Progress for some pupils may not be in line with the expected national average however, this is progress, none the less and will be celebrated.

 Pupils with SEND will be added to the SEND register when they have outside agencies involved working with them.
-These pupils will have an Individual Education Plan (IEP) with targets focused around the advice of the external agencies involved.
+These pupils will have an Individual Education Plan (IEP) with targets focused on the advice of the external agencies involved.
 These targets will be reviewed 3 times a year and parents will be invited to each review.

 Sometimes as a school we may be unsure if we can meet the specific needs of an individual pupil.
 We may feel that a pupil requires more specialist provision.
 If we feel that we are unable to meet the needs of an individual pupil we will consider applying for Statutory Assessment towards an Education and Health Care Plan.
 The Local Authority will then decide what the appropriate support for the pupils' needs are.
 Our SEND Coordinator is Mrs R Burnside.